hokkaido/e2e-testing-with-protractor/README.md

 });
 ```

-We can now extend this principle to shared page components, such as headers, footers and directives.
-Once you've written
+We extend this principle to shared page components, such as headers, footers and AngularJS directives.

 ```javascript
 var HomePage = function() {